cyber4s-4/pokedex-gal-sev-omer117/README.md

 # Notes:
 Server is on port 4002,
-open http://localhost:4002/getApi to run the script that updates data.json from the api (the server console will tell you when its finished updating the file) open http://localhost:4002/getData to run get the data.json from the server open http://localhost:4002/ or http://localhost:4000/ to see the website
+open http://localhost:4002/getApi to run the script that updates data.json from the api (the server console will tell you when its finished updating the file) open http://localhost:4002/getData to get the data.json from the server open http://localhost:4002/ or http://localhost:4000/ to see the website

 # Pokedex-2 Task